 Scientists today, though, are discovering that life is not best described as a series of mutations, or a series of largely disconnected genes, or even as a set of haphazardly assembled genes.
 Instead, from the smallest protein to the largest organism, living things are best understood as a single, highly optimized machine that has many interlocking parts.
-This integration is so complete that 1 scientist said that it seems like “Everything does everything to everything“.
+This integration is so complete that one scientist said that it seems like “Everything does everything to everything“.

-Therefore, life cannot appear 1 small step at a time.
-A change to most parts of the system must be accompanied by changes in several other places, lest something not work right anymore.
+Therefore, life cannot appear one small step at a time.
+A change to most parts of the system must be accompanied by changes in several other places, or else something won’t work right anymore.
 As a computer geek, I’m not really surprised by this.
 Software engineers routinely run into the same phenomemon, although for them it’s a problem: in a large program, most pieces of code depend on several other pieces to do their jobs, and programmers have to be careful to not make the code too tangled, lest it become too complex to understand and manage.
 The only alternative to making complex systems so interdependent is to continually re-invent the wheel, and bloat a program with redundant code until it fills up half your hard drive.

 Vitalists today tend to use this high degree of integration to argue that living things are not merely machines, but are something more.
 Exactly what they say that “something more” is will depend on the vitalist.
 Although I highly doubt that living things have something that could be properly called a “life force”, I agree that there is something more to life than just the sum of its parts.

-By “more than the sum of its parts”, I mean that to fully understand 1 part of a living thing, you can’t just look at that part in isolation.
+By “more than the sum of its parts”, I mean that to fully understand one part of a living thing, you can’t just look at that part in isolation.
 You also need to look at the environment(s) it works in, what other parts do which other functions, etc. Also, there are emergent phenomena throughout biology.

 Contrary to the beliefs of vitalists, I don’t think that these facts mean that life is not a machine.
 Rather, I think that some of them are inherent to complex systems, and others are good engineering.
-In computer networking, for instance, it’s best to set things up so no 1 machine has to know about the whole internet.
+In computer networking, for instance, it’s best to set things up so no one machine has to know about the whole internet.
 Instead, each node just needs to know its own address or address range, and where to send stuff not addressed to itself.
-The effect of packets getting to the right destination could rightly be called an emergent phenomenon.
+The effect of packets getting to the right destination could be considered an emergent phenomenon.

 For defining life, the takeaway is that life comes in units – whether cells, plants, animals, colonies, or whatever else.
 The parts aren’t alive, but the system as a whole is.